ShaunCurtis/Blazr.IRepository/Readme.md

 # Rethinking the Repository Pattern

 ## Introduction

-This is not an regurgitation of how to build the classic `IRepository` in DotNetCore.
-The version presented here is a very different animal.
+This is no regurgitated how to build the classic `IRepository` in DotNetCore.
+The implementation presented here is a very different animal.

 How so: